Reducing the risk of transmission in our school

 If a child under 5 is a contact of a confirmed case, they are not required to self-isolate and should not start daily testing.
 Please refer to the following guidance on advice for under 5’s here (gov.uk link).

 Taking into account the government’s advice and the need to balance the ongoing risks of Covid-19 against the importance of children returning to school, the Trust has agreed three key objectives to guide our planning: http://www.glfschools.org/1168/coronavirus-covid-19

 Below, we have provided a document which shows what support is available for parents/carers during the Covid-19 pandemic.

-We have implemented staggered start and finish times for different year groups to enable social distancing and reduce the numbers of people needing to access the school at key times.
+We have implemented staggered finish times for upper school and lower school to reduce the numbers of people needing to access the school at key times.
 We ask that all members of the community adhere to social distancing while dropping off or collecting pupils.